randruc/Lazuli/README.md

 The project is hosted on GitHub (at https://github.com/randruc/Lazuli), and GitHub is used to manage it all: pull request, issues, etc.
-It doesn't matter if you wish to fix a bug, implement or suggest new features, or fix a spelling mistake: _any kind of contribution is welcome!_
+It doesn't matter if you wish to fix a bug, implement or suggest new features, or fix a typo/spelling mistake: _any kind of contribution is welcome!_

 Read more on how to contribute in the documentation file [doc/kernel/contributing.rst](doc/kernel/contributing.rst).